nearform/graphql-hooks/CONTRIBUTING.md

 Clone the repository and run `npm install`.
 This will install the root dependencies and all of the dependencies required by each package, using `lerna bootstrap`.

+If you want to test your changes against an example app then take a look at our [fastify-ssr example](examples/fastify-ssr).

 All contributions should use the [prettier](https://prettier.io/) formatter, pass linting and pass tests.
 You can do this by running: